cap-js-community/cds-cucumber/docs/ENV.md

 * default: /browser.js

-### REMOTE\_DEBUGGING\_PORT
+### BROWSER\_DEBUGGING\_PORT

-Specifies the remote debugging port of the browser and important when debugging the SAP UI5 code.
+Specifies the remote debugging port of the browser.
+It is used when debugging the SAP UI5 code.

 * default value: 9222